 We believe in making a difference through hands-on, community-centered engagement.

 Science Club began as an afterschool program.
 We wanted to connect local kids with real scientists and authentic hands-on science practices in a community setting.
-The program serves more than 100 youth each year at multiple sites, but it’s still based on the same idea: a real scientist sitting down with the same couple of kids every week to explore the world together.
+The program can serve over 130 youth each year across multiple sites, but it’s still based on the same idea: a real scientist sitting down with the same couple of kids every week to explore the world together.

 Science Club Summer Camp grew from our partnerships in the community.
 Building on the mentorship model to develop skills in scientific inquiry and experimentation, we’re working with elementary school teachers to boost science confidence and skills through informal learning practicums and coaching from Master Teachers.